 Celebrating Australia’s First Nation community, culture and talent at QUT.
 Which Way?
 Murri-Ailan Way

-This year’s National Aboriginal and Islanders Day Observance Committee (NAIDOC) theme “Because Of Her We Can” celebrates the invaluable contributions that Aboriginal and Torres Strait Island women have made – and continue to make – to our communities, our families, our rich history and our nation.
+This year’s National Aboriginal and Islanders Day Observance Committee (NAIDOC) theme “Because Of Her, We Can!” celebrates the invaluable contributions that Aboriginal and Torres Strait Islander women have made – and continue to make – to our communities, our families, our rich history and our nation.
 Come and be a part of this free and all-inclusive event as we put Indigenous women to the front with a variety of traditional and contemporary performers, hands-on workshops, bushfood tasting and discussions.

 Tuesday 7th August, 10.30am – 11.30am, Owen J. Wordsworth Room, S Block, Level 12, Gardens Point campus

 QUT Faculty of Law is bringing 'Storylines of Women, Law & Culture' to life, hear from an all- Indigenous female panel who have carved out their own paths and continue to campaign for change in the law and justice systems.
 Panellists include QUT Alumni: Magistrate Jacqui Payne, Cassie Lang, Stephanie Parkin and Allison Boland.
 Seats are limited register your attendance here

 Paperbark: First Nation Narratives with Dr Anita Heiss